leekelleher/umbraco-contentment/.github/README.md

 #### Special thanks

 - Thank you to [Umbrella](https://umbrellainc.co.uk) for facilitating the time and resource to help me initiate this project.
+- Kudos to [Gibe](https://gibe.digital/) for enabling the development of the [Data Picker](../docs/editors/data-picker.md) editor.

 #### Logo

 The package logo uses the [Happy](https://thenounproject.com/term/happy/375493/) (by [Nick Bluth](https://thenounproject.com/nickbluth/)) icon from the [Noun Project](https://thenounproject.com), licensed under [CC BY 3.0 US](https://creativecommons.org/licenses/by/3.0/us/).

+### Icons

+The [Social Links](../docs/editors/social-links.md) editor makes use of social media icons from the Font Awesome library, (as downloaded SVG files).
+These are licensed under the [Font Awesome Free License](https://fontawesome.com/license/free) agreement, specifically under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).